specklesystems/speckle-server/packages/ui-components-nuxt/README.md

 1. Make sure you've got `@speckle/ui-components` installed and set up
 1. Install `@speckle/ui-components-nuxt` and add it to your nuxt modules in `nuxt.config.ts`

-Additionally you should add the following to your `build.transpile` array in your nuxt config:
+1. Add the following to your `build.transpile` array in your nuxt config:

 ```js
 // nuxt.config.js